ricardo8r/urbanWater/README.md

 ## Usage

-To run a simulation using DUWM:
+To run a simulation using urbanWater:

 1. Prepare your input data files as specified in the `config.toml` file.
 2. Adjust the configuration in `config.toml` to match your simulation requirements.